 top of page

 North Cyprus has a growing drinks industry that includes locally manufactured beers, small-batch brewing, and a wide range of spirits and soft drinks produced under licence.
-Whether you live on the island or you are visiting for the first time, this guide explains which drinks are genuinely local, which ones are bottled here under licence, and how to tell the difference.
+Whether you live on the island or are visiting for the first time, this guide explains which drinks are genuinely local, which ones are bottled here under licence, and how to tell the difference.

 🍾 What Counts as “Local” in North Cyprus?